 - a) Color may only be added by paint, powder coat, and vinyl wrap or decal.
-Color may only be added to externally visible body parts and to the wings and their endplates, but not to the floor assembly.
+Color may only be added to externally visible parts such as: body panels, wings, endplates, component covers, and wheels, but not to the floor assembly.
 The "floor assembly" does not include the wood skid plate.
-The wood skid pate may be painted to allow teams to better track where the wood skid plate is rubbing. - b) The use of tape, film, and other removable adhesive products on bodywork is only permitted for the following: - i.
+The wood skid plate may be painted to allow teams to better track where the wood skid plate is rubbing. - b) The use of tape, film, and other removable adhesive products on bodywork is only permitted for the following: - i.
 Wrap material and decals applied for the exclusive purpose of coloring and graphics - ii.
-To secure the front damper cover and the roll hoop cover - iii.
+To secure the shock cover, roll hoop cover, and side pod covers.
+Teams choosing to use tape/adhesive to secure any of these covers are limited to using two (2) 6" long strips per cover. - iii.
 On forward-facing surfaces to protect from damage, provided it serves no other purpose - iv.
 To control air flow into the side pod inlets if the ambient air temperature is 55°F, or less, within one hour of a track session. - v.
 As temporarily applied on pit lane under the supervision of an official to secure damaged bodywork